Most Dangerous Prescription Drugs

 2. Hydrocodone

-Hydrocodone is a prescribed opioid medicine for chronic pain, yet can be one of the most dangerous medications when misused.
+Hydrocodone is a prescribed opioid medicine for chronic pain, yet can be one of the most dangerous meds when misused.
 Because people suffering from chronic pain need to take this medication regularly, they can easily develop tolerance to this drug, necessitating more and more for it to effectively remove the pain.
 This becomes an addiction, which can quickly lead to an overdose.
 Some of the negative side effects from increased dosages include slowed heart rate, increased risk of liver and kidney disease, impaired motor function, and more.
 After just a few minutes of overdosing on Hydrocodone, breathing can stop completely.

 Back to top